 A record of a financial transaction in the general ledger.
 Each entry includes a date, accounts affected, debit and credit amounts, and a description.
 Can be manual or automatic.

 Last Year But Unfortunately Not This year.
 A donor segmentation term identifying donors who gave in the previous fiscal year but have not yet given in the current year.
-Used for lapsed donor outreach.
+Donor management software should track LYBUNT lists automatically so fundraising teams can follow up with lapsed donors before year-end.

 A corporate giving program where an employer matches an employee's charitable donation, typically dollar-for-dollar.
 Effectively doubles the donor's impact.